-- Do not include net capital losses, foreign source losses or film losses carried forward to later income years at item 5. - Show net capital losses carried forward to later income years at item 10, and foreign source losses at part E. Foreign source losses (see page 30). - For the definition of a tax loss, see section 995-1 of the ITAA 1997. - The head company must keep a record of its tax losses and account for any adjustments including those made by the Tax Office.
+- Do not include net capital losses, foreign source losses or film losses carried forward to later income years at item 5. - Show net capital losses carried forward to later income years at item 10, and foreign source losses at part E, Foreign source losses (see page 27). - For the definition of a tax loss, see section 995-1 of the ITAA 1997. - The head company must keep a record of its tax losses and account for any adjustments including those made by the Tax Office.
 These records must be retained for five years after the end of the year in which the loss was fully utilised. - If required, the head company must be able to demonstrate not only the balance of any tax losses being utilised or carried forward, but also how those tax losses arose.

-Show at S the amount of group tax losses carried forward to later income years under section 36-17 of the ITAA 1997.
+Write at S the amount of group tax losses carried forward to later income years under section 36-17 of the ITAA 1997.
 Group tax losses are those tax losses that have been generated by the consolidated group.

-Show transferred tax losses carried forward to later income years at either T or V, as appropriate.
+Write transferred tax losses carried forward to later income vears at V.